-- 17 schools are eligible for an increase in their preliminary classification after the review process.
-There is the potential for LPS to have zero schools classified as “Needing Improvement.”
+- After a review in November, 16 schools increased in their preliminary classification after the review process.
+LPS has zero schools classified as “Needing Improvement.”

 After schools receive their initial rating, they are subject to additional “designations” of Targeted Support and Improvement (TSI) or Additional Targeted Support and Improvement (ATSI).
 These designations are given to schools who have a specific subgroup of students who are underperforming compared to their peers across the state.
 Less than half of LPS schools received either a TSI or ATSI designation.

 “We are proud of our educators and our students, and the accountability scores overall,” said Matt Larson, associate superintendent for Instruction.
 “Growth scores on the nationally recognized Measures of Academic Progress assessment indicate our students generally grew as much or more than is expected by national growth norms in math and reading between Fall 2018 and Fall 2019.
 With that said, we recognize that challenges remain.
 We are aware and continue to work on areas of concern through a relentless focus on instructional improvement.
 We are committed to achieving equitable outcomes, improving our accountability scores, and ensuring that every student who graduates from high school is college, career and civic ready.”

 The Nebraska Department of Education provides a classification for all Nebraska school districts and schools (Excellent, Great, Good or Needs Improvement) through a system called AQuESTT (Accountability for a Quality Education System, Today and Tomorrow).